luthfiraditya/luthfiraditya/README.md

 📫 I am currently persuing my bachelor degree on Information System from Airlangga University.
 My hobbies are everything about football, movie and music.
 I am greatly interested in Data Science and Machine Learning.
 I am enthusiastically looking forward to contribute to open source projects through Github.

-Programmer specialized in web development using multiple tools, frameworks and libraries both in frontend and backend.
-I pay a lot of attention to detail to generate best products.
 - 🔭 I’m currently working on portfolio
 - 🌱 I’m currently learning something new in machine learning.
 - 👯 I’m looking to collaborate on Open source Projects